-Laminate is one of the most affordable kitchen worktops available, and is extremely popular.
+Laminate is one of the most affordable kitchen countertops available, and is extremely popular.
 It can be designed to look like more expensive materials and - depending on quality - can be relatively scratch and heat-resistant.

-However, it’s nowhere near as durable as a stone finish worktop.
+However, it’s nowhere near as durable as a stone finish countertop.
 Issues with wear over time may include peeling, and it will burn or melt under direct heat.
 Laminate also scratches easily, which can become unhygienic.

-You’ll need to oil your surfaces bi-annually to protect them from stains and damage, but if you’re happy to put the time in - and you’re ok with a few scratches here and there - you’ll find that a wooden worktop can age beautifully over time.
+You’ll need to oil your surfaces bi-annually to protect them from stains and damage, but if you’re happy to put the time in - and you’re ok with a few scratches here and there - you’ll find that a wooden countertop can age beautifully over time.

-Glass countertops are durable, heat resistant and can produced in any colour, although you’ll need to wipe them frequently to keep fingerprints at bay.
+Glass countertops are durable, heat resistant and can be produced in any colour, although you’ll need to wipe them frequently to keep fingerprints at bay.

 Stainless steel countertops are strong, easy to clean and heat resistant, but they can look a little cold and clinical unless you have a clear vision of how you want to integrate them into your overall kitchen design.